anders94/raspberry-pi-home-automation/README.md

 Connects to the server (IP is manually set in the source) via MQTT and publishes light switch events.
 It works as a four position lightswitch for two lights.
 See the video for a demonstration of this in action.

+TODO
+====

+Publish the SPI code and circuit schematic for the 120vAC current sensing capability.